Noah Thain

-Noah Robin Mostyn Thain (born 13 January 2005) in Hitchinbrooke, Hertfordshire is an English cricketer who plays for Essex and Essex 2nd XI. and the England national under-19 cricket team.
+Noah Robin Mostyn Thain (born 13 January 2005 in Hitchinbrooke, Hertfordshire) is an English cricketer who plays for Essex and Essex 2nd XI. and the England national under-19 cricket team.
 He is a right-handed batsman, who also bowls right-arm medium-fast pace.
 He has played in both Youth One Day Internationals (ODIs) and Youth Tests for England national under-19 cricket team.

 Early life and education

-He attended King's College School and The Leys School, both in Cambridge, and played for Sawston & Babraham Cricket Club in Cambridgeshire, who were crowned as the East Anglian Premier Cricket League Champions in 2021 and 2022.
+He attended King's College School and The Leys School, both in Cambridge, and played for Sawston & Babraham Cricket Club in Cambridgeshire, the East Anglian Premier Cricket League Champions in 2021 and 2022.

 Thain has been a part of the Essex County Cricket Academy since 2021.

 Career

 He made his first-class cricket debut against Ireland on 26 May 2023 in a tour match.
 Thain made his List A debut against Lancashire on 1 August 2023.
-Good striker of the ball he made his T20 debut against Sussex on 13 June 2025 at Hove.
+A good striker of the ball, he made his T20 debut against Sussex on 13 June 2025 at Hove.

 Thain has had notable performances for England national under-19 cricket team, including scoring back-to-back half-centuries against Sri Lanka in Youth ODIs and was part of the England U19 squad for 2024 World cup in South Africa.